How to choose the right metal - metal rods

 • Tensile strength – how easy it is to snap the metal

-At Clickmetal, we stock aluminium, brass, and stainless steel but which one has the right properties for your project?
+At Clickmetal, we stock aluminium, stainless steel, galvanised steel, and mild steel.
+But which one has the right properties for your project?

 Aluminium